railwayapp/docs/src/docs/guides/create.md

 layout="intrinsic"
 width={624} height={497} quality={100} />

-When a template is deployed, all functions are executed and the result replaces the `${{ ... }}` in the variable.
-For example, you can use them to generate a random password for a database, or to generate a random string for a secret.
-You can see an example of what the variable will look like after all the functions execute when creating the template.
+When a template is deployed, all template variable functions are executed and the result replaces the `${{ ... }}` in the variable.

+Use template variables to generate a random password for a database, or to generate a random string for a secret.

 The current template variable functions are:

-- `secret(length?: number, alphabet?: string)`: Generates a random secret (32 chars by default).
+1. `secret(length?: number, alphabet?: string)`: Generates a random secret (32 chars by default).
 You can generate random Hex or Base64 secrets by passing the appropriate alphabet.

   - Base64: `secret(32, 'ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789+/')`
   - Hex: `secret(32, '0123456789ABCDEF')`

-- `randomInt(min?: number, max?: number)`: Generates a random integer between min and max (defaults to 0 and 100)
+2. `randomInt(min?: number, max?: number)`: Generates a random integer between min and max (defaults to 0 and 100)

 ## Managing your Templates

 You can see all of your templates on your <a href="https://railway.app/account/templates" target="_blank">Account's Template page</a>.
 Templates are separated into Personal and Published templates.

-You can edit, publish/unpublish and delete templates whenever you'd like!
+You can edit, publish/unpublish and delete templates.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1680281548/CleanShot_2023-03-31_at_20.51.43_2x_j8a83x.png"
  alt="Account templates page"